doctorfree/Pokedex-Markdown/README.md

 3. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
 4. Trust us. :)
 5. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
 6. Done!
-The Pokédex Markdown vault is now available to you in its purest and most useful form!
+The Markdown Pokédex vault is now available to you in its purest and most useful form!

+### Release Notes

+The full Release Notes for the current version of the Markdown Pokédex can be found in [release_notes.md](release_notes.md).

 ### Pokédex Queries